 The location of the Port of Guayaquil is ideal for the container traffic between Asia and the American continent, especially for those that have the Pacific Coast as destination.
 Besides, its closeness to the Panama Canal makes it very attractive as a logistics hub of the ocean transportation between South America and the East coast of the continent, as well towards Europe and Asia.

 The Port of Guayaquil has modern infrastructure, ideal for the development of the international trade.
-In addition, it has a wide range of specialized services, making it the ideal destination for the ocean transportation to Ecuador.
+In addition, it has a wide range of specialized services, making it the ideal destination for ocean freight to Ecuador.

 Port Bolívar the second most important seaport in Ecuador and the top one concerning banana exports.
 About 80% of the banana production of Ecuador is exported from this port, whose main destination is Europe.